 - Remove brisket from oven, add the beef stock so that there’s about 1/2 inch of liquid in the pan.
 If you have a big pan, you may need more than 1 1/2 cups of beef stock or you can also add water.

-- Lower oven to 300, cover pan tightly and cook for an additional 3-hours or until fork-tender.
+- Lower oven to 300, remove brisket from oven and tightly wrap pan with aluminum foil.
+Place back in oven for an additional 3-hours or until fork tender.

 - Slice meat thinly across the grain.
-If desired, top with juice from the pan.
+If desired, use the drippings from the pan to make an au jus sauce.
+Pour sauce over meat or potatoes, if desired.

 - Buying a Cow.
 How Much Beef Is It?